deepak-dewani/Data-Analysis-For-Python/Intro to Data Analysis/Readme.md

-Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making A walk through to the data analysis cousre, taking some example.
+Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.

+A walk through to the data analysis cousre, taking some example.
 Also included exercise.